 How Much Do Flying Lessons Cost?

 The average cost of flying lessons is between $155 and $170 per hour.
 This price includes the average airplane rental cost and the typical cost of a flight instructor of $45 per hour.
+Completing flight school and earning your pilots license costs $5,100 to $16,100.
 Get free estimates from flying instructors near you.

 Flying Lessons Cost